ChainSafe/engineering-handbook/docs/2_development/1_development-flow/1_setup_repository.md

 Type: Bug

-- Added to issues and PRs if they are addressing a bug
+- Added to issues and Pull Requests if they are addressing a bug

 Type: Enhancement

-- Added to issues and PRs when a change includes improvements or optimizations.
+- Added to issues and Pull Requests when a change includes improvements or optimizations.

 Type: Maintenance

-- Added to issues and PRs when a change is for repository maintenance, such as CI or linter changes.
+- Added to issues and Pull Requests when a change is for repository maintenance, such as CI or linter changes.

 Type: Question